 About PacWest Commercial Real Estate Advisors

 Tim is an accredited appraiser with the Appraisal Institute of Canada holding their designation AACI, P. App.
 He is also the only professionally accredited assessor in British Columbia with the International Association of Assessing Officers holding their CAE designation.
-He is a professional member of the Real Estate Institute of BC holding their designation RI and an active member of the Canadian Property Tax Association.
+He is a professional member of the Real Estate Institute of BC holding their designation RI.
 He is a Certified Commercial Investment Member with the CCIM Institute.
-Tim is also a licensed Managing Broker and Principal in a commercial real estate brokerage in Kelowna, BC.
+Tim is also a licensed Associate Broker with an international commercial real estate brokerage in British Columbia.

 Property Tax Compliance

 The BC Assessment Authority routinely mails out information requests to property owners seeking confidential financial information from landlords and property managers.
 While compliance with property tax information requests is important, the return of this type of information may compromise a property owners future review and/or appeal success.